 I have since used it on Tri-Tip and again, it was really, really good.
 Tri-Tip is one of my favorite meats to cook because I love the charred and crusty exterior you can easily produce while still keeping the interior moist and juicy.
 Hardcore Carnivore Black only made the charring and flavor all that much better.
-The food-grade activated charcoal provided a great foundation for the crust to form on.
+The food-grade activated charcoal provided a great foundation for the crust to form.

 Some of the other meats I have used it with are burgers, pork loin, and shrimp.
 I have yet to be disappointed.

-Another thing I want to point out that I tried the seasoning on shrimp and a steak in a cast iron skillet on the stove top.
+Another thing I want to point out is that I tried the seasoning on shrimp and a steak in a cast iron skillet on the stovetop.
 I did this specifically to see if the activated charcoal made a difference not only with the color but with the flavor.
 Was the smokey flavor really coming from the coals they are cooked on?
 Or did the seasoning truly help with that?

-- Hardcore Carnivore is a gluten and MSG free rub.
+- Hardcore Carnivore is a gluten and MSG-free rub.

 - It is designed to complement meats of all kinds.

 - Since the product darkens the exterior of the meat prior to cooking, you won’t be tempted to overcook it.